 Hard money loans vs. traditional mortgages

-Lastly, hard money lenders require a down payment, often one that’s greater from a percentage basis than a traditional mortgage — think 20 percent at minimum, or 30 percent or more.
+- Hard money lenders require a down payment, often one that’s a higher percentage than a traditional mortgage — think 20 percent at minimum, or 30 percent or more.
 A conforming conventional loan can be had for just 3 percent down.

 Hard money loans are also different from so-called soft money loans: